Modules

 Source code in src/action_rules/action_rules.py

-fit_onehot(data, stable_attributes, flexible_attributes, target, target_undesired_state, target_desired_state, use_sparse_matrix=False, use_gpu=False)
+fit_onehot(data, stable_attributes, flexible_attributes, target, target_undesired_state, target_desired_state, use_sparse_matrix=False, use_gpu=False, **kwargs)

 ¶